01kazu/youtuve_channel_data_analysis/README.md

 - Where is the data coming from?
-The data is scraped from youtube using the Youtube API.
+The data is scraped from youtube using the Selenium, BrightData and Youtube API.